Vodnikova domačija: It’s like visiting a countryside in Ljubljana, with a great twist of culture!

 At Štalca pri Vodniku inn they are still using recipes from the Vodnik’s 1799 Kuharske bukve (Chef’s Booklets).
 No wonder roast potatoes with smoked veal prepared by the two hundred years old recipe are still house specialty here.

 This alone should be enough of a reason to visit this charming, rustic inn.
-Adding extraordinary good service, hearty food portions, great Krapež Sauvignon blanc wine and Slovenian craft Kranjsko pivo beer, and you couldn’t be in a better place!
+Adding extraordinary good service and hearty food portions of Slovenian traditional food – and you couldn’t be in a better place!

 Štalca pri Vodniku Inn also offers rooms.